About Our Programs

 Parent Involvement

-• Four (4) PTAs - one at each elementary and middle school;
+• Four (4) Parent Teacher Associations (PTAs) - one at each elementary and middle school;

-• One (1) PTSA at the high school;
+• One (1) Parent Teacher Student Association (PTSA) at the high school;

 • Monthly Parent Advisory Council meetings with parents and administrators;